axvr/code-dump/2019/nandc/README.md

 _30th November 2019 – 10th May 2020_ (intermittently)

-A collection of very early notes, code and other exploratory material for what would later become [Machina][].
+A collection of very early notes, code and other exploratory material for what would later become [Gait][].

 "NANDC" (pronounced "Nancy"; short for "NAND Compiler") was envisioned as an esoteric logic simulation language, a technical joke, where the only construct was NAND, represented as brackets, that would be really difficult to read and write.